mirshahzad/mirshahzad.github.io/_pages/about.md

 Current Activities:
 ---
-**Self Development**
+**Self Development and contributions**
 - Preparing for CompTIA Security +
 - Reading Book "The Idiot" by Fyodor Dostovesky
-- Reading Book "The General of The Dead Army" by Ismail Kadare
+- Reading Book "One Hundred Years of Solitude" by Gabriel García Márquez
 - Voluntarily mentoring security students, and reviewing their portfolio website and resume to grow professionally.